JorisPianezze/mesonh_beta_test_guide/docs/source/index.rst

 .. note::

-   This guide is under *active* development.
+   This guide is under development.

 Contents
 ------------